aAji1997/PythonicChess/README.md

   Pythonic Chess
 </h1>
 <p>
-  A from-scratch implementation of a chess GUI and playable Engine(Engine in Progress) in Python
+  A from-scratch implementation of a chess GUI and playable engine (engine in progress) in Python
 </p>